cloudposse-terraform-components/aws-redshift-serverless/src/README.md

 # Component: `redshift-serverless`

-This component is responsible for provisioning Redshift clusters.
+This component is responsible for provisioning Redshift Serverless clusters.
 ## Usage

 **Stack Level**: Regional